 Cooking Classes In Sardinia

-Our cooking tour is hosted at Chef Risi’s kitchen.
+Our cooking tour is hosted at our Chef’s kitchen.
 His knowledge and enthusiastic attitude will soon get you excited about local cooking.
 He grew up in the center of Sardinia where his family reared their own chickens, rabbits, and pigs, so he is very particular for his sourcing of quality organic ingredients.
 Therefore, foods vary according to the seasons using the local organic ingredients.

 You will learn to prepare fresh pasta, such as lasagne, ravioli, tortellini and tagliatelle.
 Fresh fish is a key ingredient on Sardinia making zuppa di pesce, the local fish soup a specialty.
 Additional fish and seafood are included and you will learn how to clean, cook and know correct cooking times.
 He will also teach you how to fillet, salt and grill both fish and meat